Acrylic nails are a great way to add length and strength to your natural nails, but they can be difficult to keep clean.

 What you’ll need:

-- Rinse your hands with warm water and dry them off with a clean towel.
+• Rinse your hands with warm water and dry them with a clean towel.

-You can try using a nail soak if you’re looking for a more intensive way to clean under your acrylics.
+You can use a nail soak if you’re looking for a more intensive way to clean under your acrylics.
 This method is especially effective at removing tough dirt and stains.

 What you’ll need:

-If you don’t have a nail brush, you can use a soft-bristled toothbrush to clean under your acrylics.
+If you don’t have a nail brush, use a soft-bristled toothbrush to clean under your acrylics.

-- Next, use a clean toothbrush or nail brush to remove any dirt and debris that has accumulated under your nails.
+• Next, use a clean toothbrush or nail brush to remove any dirt and debris accumulated under your nails.

 A cuticle pusher is a small, metal, or plastic tool with a blunt, curved end.
 It is used to push back the cuticles and can also help to remove dirt and grime from under the nails.